Kim Wise of Mentor Resources and Dale Thomas Vaughan discuss mentoring and its impact on men.

 When Brady was drafted in 2000, the Patriots were going through a rebuild and they considered Brady to be a long term project.
 The front office didn’t think Brady would even make the final roster.

 But when the final roster came out, Tom Brady was listed as the 4th Quarterback.
 This was an odd choice.
-Teams usually carry 3 QBs and some teams only roll with.
+Teams usually carry three QBs and some teams only roll with two.
 It was Belichick’s call to find a way to keep Brady on the roster, even at the expense of depth at other positions.

 Belichick saw something in Brady.
-He nurtured the young QB into a force of nature and Blichick’s intuition paid off in dividends.
+He nurtured the young QB into a force of nature and Belichick’s intuition paid off in dividends.

 “Talent sets the floor, character sets the ceiling.” - Bob Belichick.